FAQ About Truck Accidents

 Don’t see your question listed above?
 Don’t worry.
 And even if you do, we strongly urge you to make an appointment with Armando Personal Injury Law to talk about your potential legal case.
 Each truck accident is unique and often presents different challenges.
 That’s why it’s important to understand your legal options before making any important decisions.

-Get the help you need from a truck accident lawyer who gets results
+Get the help you need from an accident lawyer who gets results

 The clock is ticking after your truck accident.
 In most cases, you only have a limited amount of time to take legal action after your truck accident in Florida.
 Make sure you make your case matter.
 Contact Armando Personal Injury Law and schedule your free case evaluation today.

 Yes.
+You should call the police.
 Truck accidents involving other vehicles are often very serious.
-Having an official police report for your Tampa truck accident may also likely make dealing with insurance companies easier after your crash.
-That’s because insurance companies carefully review accident reports when trying to decide how to compensate accident victims after a truck accident.
+Having an official police report for your Tampa accident may also likely make dealing with insurance companies easier after your crash.
+That’s because insurance companies carefully review accident reports when trying to decide how to compensate accident victims after their accident.

-Local police or state police will likely investigate your truck accident, but the National Transportation Safety Board (NTSB) may also investigate your commercial truck accident depending on the circumstances.
+Local police or state police will likely investigate your accident, but the National Transportation Safety Board (NTSB) may also investigate your commercial truck accident depending on the circumstances.
 That’s why it’s critical that you have an experienced truck accident attorney on your side who’s familiar with these complex legal cases.

 Yes.
 There are several reasons why you should have a doctor examine you after your truck accident.
 First, you could be seriously injured and need immediate medical attention.
 Second, insurance companies carefully review medical records when determining who and how much to compensate after a truck accident.
 If you don’t have a medical record of your injury, insurance companies may deny your accident claim.